-Grants for Academic Year 2017 - 2018 Due May 15th - 5:00 PM
+Grants for Academic Year 2018 - 2019 Due May 14th - 5:00 PM

 - Which Nexus track will your proposed course support?
 What level is the course and what is the anticipated student demand?
-(See list of tracks below for contacts details for track chairs)

 - How does the proposed course contribute to existing Nexus track offerings?
-Does it fill a gap in offerings?

 - How sustainable is the course?
 Will it be taught on an ongoing basis?
 What department or program will sponsor it?
 If several faculty members are involved, how many are willing and able to teach this course on a rotating basis?